 We are the new generation

-Generation Farm is a small Certified Organic vegetable farm located in Concord NH.
+Generation Farm is a small Certified Organic vegetable farm located on a forest hilltop in Concord NH.
 Our farm was started in 2012 by young people looking to provide their community with fresh food farmed responsibly.
-We specialize in salad greens and grow on a few acres of open field as well as two greenhouses for season extension.
 Sustainability and responsible stewardship of the land is our goal.
-We produce 100% of our electricity through solar power and heat our barn with a wood pellet burner.
-Over 70 acres of surrounding forest & wetland are owned by the farm and are left untouched as a haven for native species.
+We produce nearly all of our electricity through solar power and heat our barn with a wood pellet burner.
+Over 60 acres of surrounding forest & wetland are currently being put into conservation.

 As an organic farm we never use any type of herbicides or pesticides – even those that are allowed by organic standards do not make the cut here.
 We fertilize & mineralize our soils with only naturally derived products and plenty of rich organic compost.

 Everything is lovingly grown, harvested and packed by a husband and wife team who run the farm.

-We are grateful to be a part of the next generation in establishing more small sustainable farms for the health and longevity of both society and our environment.
+We are grateful to be a part of the next generation in establishing more small sustainable farms for the health and longevity of our society and the environment.

 Meet the Farmers

 James & Marley

 James is originally from Sleepy Hollow, NY and Marley is a NH native.
 We have degrees in History and Psychology respectively, but found our calling getting our hands dirty in the field.
 James was inspired by agriculture in Kyrgyzstan where he lived during his time in the Peace Corps.
 He saw small farms function as a pillar and necessity of the community.
 'Farmers markets' were the prevalent everyday markets and most people bought food from local sources.
 James had his first farming experience interning at the Stone Barns and Quail Hill in NY before going on to be a field manager at Red Fire Farm in MA.